krampstudio/jquerui-l2l/README.md

 Note that a jQuery UI theme must be loaded, as the plugin integrates with a theme (it can be a custom theme).

-The plugin must target a block element that contains exactly 2 lists:
+The plugin must target a block element that contains exactly two `ul` elements :

 ```html
 <div class="my-lists">